My Library Account Login

 Nicole Sevigny, Instructional Services Technician.
 Contact Nicole if you have questions about how to book or how to change bookings for library research skills sessions.
 To book a session, please fill out the form.

 Would you like to start a conversation about what academic integrity is and why it matters with your students?

-Faculty may place books, CDs, photocopies of articles and book chapters, electronic reserve articles and videos/DVDs on short term loan in the library.
+Faculty and instructors can place books, CDs, photocopies of articles and book chapters, electronic reserve articles, and videos/DVDs on short term loan in the library.